JeffersonLab/rfClassifier/docs/source/admin_guide/index.rst

 the model's unique ID without any version info.
 E.g., for my_model_v2_7, <model_name> would be my_model.
 This project should also be linked from the rf_classifier project.

-Adding a model amounts to placing a copy of model python package in the rf_classifier's models directory, creating a model-local python virtual environment, installing any of the model's dependencies, and running the model's test files via the rf_classifier tester script.
+Adding a model amounts to placing a copy of the model's application in the rf_classifier's models directory, creating a model-local python virtual environment (if needed), installing any of the model's dependencies, and running the model's test files via the rf_classifier tester script.

 Here's an example for deploying a model from github.com using a Linux terminal.
 The model's documentation may also